The Jamboree will be held between 1st and 8th August 2020 at Blackwell Court, Bromsgrove, Worcestershire UK

 The Camp is for Scouts, Explorers, Guides and Senior Section from 10 to 17 years old.
 It is not aimed at the Cub or Brownie age group so we are not able to take participants in this age range.

-Senior Section can attend as participant with a Group if you are under18.
-Network and Senior Section over the age of 18 however are eligible to attend as leaders or can volunteer as part of the BrumJam staff team if you hold an appointed leadership role and a satisfactory DBS/PVG check.
+Rangers can attend as participant with a Group if you are under 18.
+Network and Rangers over the age of 18 however are eligible to attend as leaders or can volunteer as part of the BrumJam staff team if you hold an appointed leadership role and a satisfactory DBS/PVG/Access NI check ( UK Scouting only).
 It will be possible for Staff to camp with their Group, although they may want to consider camping with their respective staff team in the staff camping area.

 Yes we are looking for volunteers with a whole range of experience and specialist skills or just want to come and help to fill our many staff roles.
 The cost to attend as a staff member and help deliver BrumJam is £100 fully catered.
 However you must hold an appointed leadership role and a satisfactory DBS/PVG check.
 For more information on staff and the roles please go to the Staff area on this website.